firesim/firesim/docs/Advanced-Usage/Debugging/AutoCounter.rst

 Building a Design with AutoCounter
 -------------------------------------

-To enable AutoCounter when building a design, prepend ``WithAutoCounterCover`` Config to your PLATFORM_CONFIG.
+To enable AutoCounter when building a design, prepend ``WithAutoCounter`` Config to your PLATFORM_CONFIG.
 During compilation, FireSim will print the signals it is generating counters for.
 If AutoCounter has been enabled, the ``autocounter_t`` bridge driver will be automatically instantiated.